-There’s nothing better than the reassurance that comes with having prepared for the unexpected; being equipped to respond with confidence, and with the knowledge that expert support is on-hand through the entire process.
+There’s nothing better than the reassurance that comes with having prepared for the unexpected.
+Being equipped to respond with confidence, and knowing that expert support is on-hand throughout the entire process.

 Preparing the team

 Assigning a spokesperson who’s well versed in the issues and company position and who’s media trained is important.
-But equally, the ‘front line’ reception desk through to the wider team should understand how their roles can interact with a crisis management situation and how to respond in the event of an expected approach.
+The reception desk through to the wider team should also understand how their roles can be important.
+They should know how to interact with a crisis management situation and how to respond in the event of an expected approach.

 Dealing with the media

-Acting as a gatekeeper to media enquiries can provide time for a considered response and ensure that the right questions are asked in advance of the spokesperson’s involvement to ensures maximum insight and to guard against unexpected surprises.
+Acting as a gatekeeper to media enquiries can provide time for a considered response.
+This can also ensure that the right questions are asked, in advance of the spokesperson’s involvement.
+This helps to ensure maximum insight and to guard against unexpected surprises.

 Monitoring and reporting

-Keeping tabs on the level of attention being directed to issues of relevance in the public eye and the general mood around a subject area will direct our advice and recommended approach.
+We like to keep tabs on the level of attention being directed to issues of relevance in the public eye and the general mood around a subject area.
+We can use this knowledge to direct our advice and recommended approach.
 That advice is backed-up by up-to-date monitoring of on-line and off-line news sources and regular analysis and reporting.